WHY THIS MATTERS IN BRIEF

 Infalling solar radiation constantly illuminates the Moon’s surface with the equivalent of some 13,000 terawatts of solar power.
 So, why not take a chunk of that energy and develop it into lunar-based solar power (LSP)?
 The idea would be to manufacture and deploy lunar solar power collecting stations that would concentrate and convert a portion of that Sunlight into electricity for wireless transmission back to Earth.

 Far-fetched?
 Admittedly, it’s an idea that’s slightly ahead of its time, but for four decades now, retired University of Houston physicist David Criswell has been championing the notion of using several hundred square kilometers-worth of solar panels to collect infalling sunlight on the Moon, which may soon also have its first colony thanks to the European Space Agency (ESA), and even its own 4G network thanks to Vodafone, as a sustainable source of clean electricity.
-It’s been a lonely slog, but he’s still keen on the idea.

 “By the year 2050, ten billion people will require at least 2 kilowatts of electricity per person or a global total of 20 terawatts,” says Criswell.
 This, he says, is nearly 70 times more energy output than what was projected from original concepts of space-based solar power from Earth orbit.